BDHU/blog/_posts/2021-03-27-congruence_closure.md

 comments: true
 ---

 This is a summary of how to compute congruence closure.
+I implemented the algorithm to compute congruence closure and thought I'd never forget it.
+But my memory starts to get blurry just after two days.
+So I figured I'd put things down so I don't have to watch the entire lecture again the next time I need it.
 <!--description-->

 ## Equivalence Relation